-- Update your Online Profiles: Parents are requested to keep their contact information on the parent portal of the school website and the VLE (Schoology) current by updating the address, telephone numbers or emails in their account information.
+Parents are requested to keep their contact information on the parent portal of the school website current by updating the address, telephone numbers or emails in their account information (hover the mouse over your name and click on 'profile' on the top blue ribbon of this page).
 If you are having difficulty managing your profiles, please email firstname.lastname@example.org.

 The Zug Campus functions on two different daily schedules, one for the Primary School and one for the Middle School, between 08:50 and 15:30.
-Classroom teachers will provide parents with a detailed timetable for each child via the school’s Virtual Learning Environment (VLE).
+Classroom teachers will provide parents with a detailed timetable for each child via ISZL's Schoology environment.

 During term time the school is open from 08:30.
 Registration/attendance is taken at 08:50 and children should be in their classroom before this time or they will be marked as absent.
 If a student arrives after 08:50 they (or their parents) are required to sign-in on the register in the school office before going to class.

 Afternoon school finishes at 15:30.
-If parents are late collecting their children in Early Years – Grade 2, their teacher will take the children to the school office.
+If parents are late collecting their children Primary School children, their teacher will take the children to the school office.
 Parents must collect their children in the school office and sign them out on the register.
 Primary school students are not allowed to wait unaccompanied outside the school building.